You Earned a Ticket!

 Vouchers and the Trump administration

-Debate about the use of vouchers to subsidize private schools heated up under the leadership of Betsy DeVos, Donald Trump's Secretary of Education.
-She called on states to overturn the Blaine Amendments in their constitutions and to fund religious schools through vouchers.
+Debate about the use of vouchers to subsidize private schools heated up under the leadership of Betsy DeVos, the Secretary of Education in the first Trump Administration.
+She called on states to overturn the Blaine Amendments in their constitutions and to fund religious schools in part or in full through taxes using vouchers and other instruments.
+In some states, tax-funded vouchers have increasingly subsidized private education.
+As of 2024, Florida and Arizona had made the biggest changes in this direction.

 Arguments against vouchers are succinctly summarized by the Anti-Defamation League.
 Rebuttals are summarized here by BalancedPolitics.org.